uwcartlab/webmapping/Chapter10/readme.md

 ###### Figure 2.2: Projections included in D3's Geo Projections module

 In the script, D3 implements projections using projection generators.
-Recall from Week 8 that a D3 generator is a function that is returned by a D3 generator method and stored in a local variable.
+Recall from Chapter 9 that a D3 generator is a function that is returned by a D3 generator method and stored in a local variable.
 Any D3 projection method will return a _**projection generator**_, which must then be fed into the [`d3.geoPath()`](https://github.com/d3/d3-geo/blob/master/README.md#geoPath) method to produce _another_ generator: the path generator.
 Finally, the path generator is accessed within a selection block to draw the spatial data as path strings of the `d` attributes of SVG `<path>` elements.
 This process will become clearer as we build our generators below.

 Let's start with the projection generator (Example 2.1).
 In this example, we will work with an [Albers equal-area conic projection](https://en.wikipedia.org/wiki/Albers_projection) centered on France.
 You may wish to follow the example at first, then choose a different projection and/or edit the parameters to make the projection appropriate for your data.